25 January 2010 Baghdad bombings

 On 25 January 2010, three suicide car bombs exploded in quick succession in central Baghdad, Iraq.
 At least 41 people were killed.
 On 27 January 2010 the Islamic State of Iraq claimed responsibility for the attack.

 Attack

 The first explosion occurred around at 3:30 pm (1230 GMT).
 The second blast came just minutes later in the centre of the capital near the Green Zone, with the third close by soon after.

 Perpetrators

-While the attack was not yet claimed, an Iraqi government advisor immediately blamed al-Qaeda.
+While the attack had not been claimed yet, an Iraqi government advisor immediately alleged that the Islamic State of Iraq organization carried out the attacks.